awsdocs/amazon-glacier-developer-guide/doc_source/archive-operations.md

 # Archive Operations<a name="archive-operations"></a>

-The following are the archive operations available for use in Amazon Glacier\.
+The following are the archive operations available for use in Glacier\.

 **Topics**
 + [Delete Archive \(DELETE archive\)](api-archive-delete.md)